greenwoodad/nmrdbsearch/README.md

 The install script will ask where to install the program, copy nmrdbsearch to the specified location, and install dependencies (Open Babel and sgrep-1.0).

-If you get an error like make: command not found you will need to install development tools.
+The install script compiles sgrep from source, which requires build tools.
+If you get an error like 'make: command not found' you will need to install development tools.

 Ubuntu, Linux Mint, Debian, Pop!_OS:
 ```sh